 View History and Find Work Items Using the History Field

 The history of a work item tells you who opened the item, what changed, and why.
 This information helps you track how an item changes over time.
-When you specify history, provide as much information as possible to help the next work item owner understand what has happened and what they have to do.
+When you enter information in the history field, provide as much information as possible to help the next work item owner understand what has happened and what they have to do.

 You can use either Team Explorer or Team Web Access to view the history of a work item or find work items based on the contents of the History field.
 When you perform a search on the contents of the History field, it returns only work items that have changes recorded in that field.
 That is, it does not register changes that were made to text in other fields.

 To perform these procedures, you must be a member of the Readers group or your View work items in this node permission must be set to Allow.
-For more information, see Team Foundation Server Permissions.
+For more information, see Manage My Profile and View My Permissions.

 To view the history of work items

-Open an existing work item, and then click the Details tab.
+Open an existing work item, and then choose the History tab, or for some work item types, choose the Details tab.

 To find work items based on the contents of the History field